marcosdoriguetto/frontend-mentor/social-proof-section-master/README.md

 Users should be able to:

-- View the optimal layout for the component depending on their device's screen size
+- View the optimal layout for the section depending on their device's screen size
-- See hover states for all interactive elements on the page
-- Hide/Show the answer to a question when the question is clicked

 ### Screenshot